-This content is offered for educational purposes only and does not represent contractual agreements.
-The definitions, terms and coverages in a given policy may be different than those suggested here and such policy will be governed by the language contained therein.
-No warranty or appropriateness for a specific purpose is expressed or implied.
+The information in this article is obtained from various sources.
+This content is offered for educational purposes only.
+It should not replace the advice of a qualified professional.
+The definitions, terms and coverage in a given policy may be different than those suggested here.
+Such policy will be governed by the language contained therein, and no warranty or appropriateness for a specific purpose is expressed or implied.